simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 ## Data Splitting

-Data splitting involves separating the dataset into subsets to ensure effective model training and model evaluation.
+Data splitting involves separating the dataset into subsets to ensure effective model training and evaluation.
 For my project, I split data into three subsets:

 **1. Training Set**